+players suspected of collusion not play at the same table.

+9.7 At the discretion of the Casino Operator a Game Supervisor or Casino Supervisor may view any folded hand.

 10.0 Final Settlement

-10.1 If the dealer’s hand does not have a poker value of an ace and king or higher, the dealer shall announce “No hand” or “Dealer does not qualify” and then, starting on his or her right and moving to each player:
+10.1 If the Dealer’s hand does not have a Poker Value of an ace and king or higher, the Dealer shall announce “No hand” or “Dealer does not qualify” and then, starting on his or her right and moving to each player:

+pay the Ante Wagers of the players in accordance with rule 5.8;